servicetitan/html-sketchapp/README.md

 ### Install html-sketchapp

-You can get stable version of html-sketchapp from NPM.
+You can get Servicetitan's version of html-sketchapp from NPM.

 ```
 npm i @servicetian/html-sketchapp